Visual Mockup v21 · biakaorimi.com/homepage.html ADA/WCAG 2.1 AA — American English — All external links nofollow

 Research born

-from lived experience
+from lived

-Bia Kaori Mi
+Bia Kaori Mi speaking at an academic event

-What I study
+What I Study

 Accessibility & Infrastructure